statechannels/SAFE-protocol/doc/benchmark.md

 - The dominant cost for an Optimism transaction is the cost of rollup data posted to L1.
 This cost depends on L1 gas cost.
 - For SAFE each swap has a different from chain recipient

+# Colab Notebook

+SAFE benchmarks are loaded and displayed in a [Colab Notebook](https://colab.research.google.com/drive/1JmwinCqUII6j1xV84Z-Dj1SZjSra1iZ9).
+If you are interested in slicing and dicing the results, you can use the notebook as a starer.

 # Computation

 All gas is measured on L1 testnets.
 For SAFE, gas is measured using a local testnet.
 For nxtp, gas is measured on Ropsten and Gorli.
 L2 gas costs are then computed formulaically via [the following methodology](https://www.notion.so/statechannels/Optimism-Transaction-costs-91fbe83bd7554944aacee1ca289562b4).
 We found Optimism to be amenable to a formulaic computation.